UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/12-manual-scraping.md

 ## Let's scrape a different website

-Now let's turn to the Jewish Studies faculty webpage [www.jewishstudies.ucsb.edu/people](https://www.jewishstudies.ucsb.edu/people) for practicing XPath queries a little bit more.
+Now let's turn to the Jewish Studies webpage [www.jewishstudies.ucsb.edu/people](https://www.jewishstudies.ucsb.edu/people) for practicing XPath queries a little bit more.

-Note that the profiles on the Jewish Studies facultly page are laid out differently from the East Asian Studies faculty page.
-On the Jewish Studies page the information is not displayed in well-defined rows and columns.
-So, when we scrape the webpage, we should get one row per faculty with one string of data.
+Note that the profiles on this webpage are laid out differently from the first example.
+Here, the information is not displayed in well-defined rows and columns.
+So, when we scrape the webpage, we should get one row per faculty with only one string of data.